 About Bok Choy

-How to make Shrimp Bok Choy Stir Fry?
+How to Stir Fry Shrimp with Bok Choy (Step by Step)

 It's pretty easy!
 I'll show you how.
 First you will want to gather your ingredients:

-In a mixing bowl, add the shrimp, cornstarch, rice cooking wine and 1 tsp salt together and let it sit for about 15 minutes.
+In a mixing bowl, add the shrimp, cornstarch, rice cooking wine and 1 teaspoon salt together and let it sit for about 15 minutes.

 Cut off the very end of your bok choy with a knife and discard.